TonyPuricelli/Dinner-And-A-Movie-TheSQL/README.md

 The application demonstrates a simple full stack application with a front end implemented with HTML/CSS and elements from the Bootstrap framework and the backend implemented with Node.js and Express.
 HTML templating is implemented with the help of Handlebars.

-The user may enter a zipcode, date,  to populate
+The user may enter a zipcode, date, movie genre, and restaurant type to populate movie and restaurant recommendations within a certain radius.

 ## Demo